Michigan State vs. Butler College Basketball Predictions & Picks - November 17

 Michigan State Performance Insights

-- On the boards, the Spartans were 156th in college basketball in rebounds (32.1 per game) last season.
-They were 123rd in rebounds conceded (30.3 per game).
+- The Spartans collected 32.1 rebounds per game and gave up 30.3 boards last year, ranking 156th and 123rd, respectively, in the nation.

-- At 14.6 assists per game last year, Michigan State was 70th in the country.
+- Michigan State was 70th in the country in assists (14.6 per game) last year.

-- The Spartans attempted 67% of their shots from inside the arc, and 33% from beyond it last year.
-In terms of makes, 71.3% of the Spartans' buckets were 2-pointers, and 28.7% were 3-pointers.
+- Last season, Michigan State attempted 67% of its shots from inside the arc, and 33% from beyond it.
+In terms of made shots, 71.3% of Michigan State's buckets were 2-pointers, and 28.7% were 3-pointers.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.